June 2017 OLUG Meeting

 The Meeting will be streamed live on Youtube live – we do sometimes experience technical difficulties with our streaming setup.
 Attending the meeting in person does work around most technical difficulties. πŸ™‚

-The December OLUG Meeting is coming up on Tuesday, December 6th at 6:30 PM at 1905 Harney Street Suite 203 in the Exchange Building in Omaha, NE.
+The April 2017 OLUG Meeting is coming up on Tuesday, April 4th at 6:30 PM at 1902 Howard Street in the AIM Brain Exchange building in Omaha, NE.

 The Meeting will be streamed live on Youtube live – we do sometimes experience technical difficulties with our streaming setup.
 Attending the meeting in person does work around most technical difficulties. πŸ™‚